Training Season: Background and release

 Kevin Parker (pictured in 2019) produced and co-wrote "Training Season".

-In 2021, Dua Lipa began writing songs intended for her third studio album.
-In January 2022, she revealed that a large part of songwriting for it had been completed, and half of it was done by March that year.
+Dua Lipa began writing songs intended for her third studio album in 2021.
+A large part of the songwriting had been completed by January 2022, and half of the album was finished by March.
 Lipa decided to move away from the disco sound of her second studio album, Future Nostalgia (2020), and write material evocative of 1970s-era psychedelia.
-The follow-up album began to take shape in July 2022, when Lipa met Kevin Parker, whom she had been a fan of.
-She invited him to a studio session with Caroline Ailin, Danny L Harle, and Tobias Jesso Jr. at 5DB in London.
+The follow-up album began to take shape in July 2022, when Lipa met Kevin Parker, a psychedelic songwriter and leader of the psych-rock project Tame Impala.
+She invited him to a studio session with her longtime collaborator Caroline Ailin, electronica producer Danny L Harle, and folk-pop musician Tobias Jesso Jr. at 5DB in London.
 After becoming comfortable with each other, they completed a song the same day and three by the weekend.

-Lipa, who had been taken out to a series of unimpressive dates, considered the last one "the final straw".
+Lipa had been taken out on a series of unimpressive dates and considered one of them "the final straw".
 The following morning, in November 2022, she joined Ailin and Jesso Jr. in a studio and declared that "training season is over".
-They wrote the song "Training Season" with Harle and Parker.
-Since the song contained a sample of Tokyo Nights, Martina Sorbara, Nicholas Gale, Shaun Frank, Steve Francis Richard Mastroianni, and Yaakov Gruzman were added to the writing credits.
-Lipa was inspired by the title's dual meaning, stating that it is about both informing men that she will no longer be training them about how to treat her as well as the completion of her own personal growth.
-Lipa ended up writing 97 songs for the album; 8 of the 11 tracks finally included on it were written with Ailin, Harle, Jesso Jr., and Parker.
+They wrote the song "Training Season", which was composed by Harle and Parker; Martina Sorbara, Nicholas Gale, Shaun Frank, Steve Francis Richard Mastroianni, and Yaakov Gruzman also received credits due to an interpolation of the composition "Tokyo Nights".
+Lipa expanded on the dual meaning of the title of "Training Season", stating that it is about both informing men that she will no longer be training them how to treat her as well as the completion of her own personal growth.

-Lipa released the song "Houdini" as the lead single from her third studio album in November 2023.
-She wore a sweater with the caption "Training Season" in an Instagram photo in January 2024.
-On 25 January 2024, Lipa posted a TikTok video of her singing the song's chorus in a car.
-She premiered it at the 66th Annual Grammy Awards on 4 February 2024.
-Warner Records released "Training Season" as the second single from the album 11 days later, accompanied by its extended, instrumental, and a cappella versions.
-The following day, Warner Music Group sent the song for radio airplay in Italy and made it available on physical formats like 7-inch, cassette, and CD.
-Warner Records promoted it to contemporary hit radio stations in the United States.
-In March 2024, "Training Season" was supported by the release of its Live at the Brit Awards 2024, extended instrumental, London sessions, acoustic, and Chloé Caillet mix versions.
+Lipa ended up writing 97 songs for the album; 8 of the 11 tracks finally included were written with Ailin, Harle, Jesso Jr., and Parker.
+Lipa released the song "Houdini" as the lead single in November 2023.
+She wore a sweater with the caption "Training Season" in an Instagram photo and posted a TikTok video of her singing the chorus in a car in January 2024.
+She premiered the song at the Grammy Awards on 4 February.
+Warner Records released it as the second single from the album 11 days later, accompanied by extended, instrumental, and a cappella versions.
+The following day, Warner Music Group sent "Training Season" for radio airplay in Italy and made it available on physical formats like 7-inch, cassette, and CD in various countries.
+Warner Records promoted the song to contemporary hit radio stations in the United States.
+In March, several other versions were released.
+(Note: These included Live at the Brit Awards 2024, extended instrumental, London sessions, acoustic, and Chloé Caillet mix.)
 The album title was revealed to be Radical Optimism (2024) that month, and "Illusion" (2024) was released as the follow-up single.
+In November 2025, "Training Season" was used in an NBC Sports advertisement starring Lipa that promoted the 2026 Winter Olympics.